‘Days Of Our Lives’ Spoilers: Is Kayla’s Life In Danger Again?

 Days of Our Lives spoilers state that Jade will admit that she’s still in love with Joey, even though they are still trying to figure out where their relationship is at the moment.
 It’s not certain as to how Hal finds out about the news, but he’s not pleased with the revelation and as expected, he goes on a rampage and decides to target Joey’s mom.

-Although Days of Our Lives fans might assume that he has other things on his minds, mainly his upcoming surgery, spoilers state that Hal will focus all of his attention on Kayla, and will put her in a chokehold.
+Although Days of Our Lives fans might assume that he has other things on his minds, mainly his upcoming surgery, spoilers state that Hal will focus all of his attention on Kayla and will put her in a chokehold.
 It’s said that Hal will put a syringe to her neck.
-If he actually goes through with it, it could mean her life is yet again in danger.
+If he actually goes through with this, it could mean her life is yet again in danger.

 These Days of Our Lives spoilers bring up a few questions that Days fans might have in mind with this recent development in this storyline.
 Will Steve have to save Kayla again?
 Spoilers state that Steve will learn of Kayla’s dangerous situation and as many Days of Our Lives fans suspect, he will immediately run to save her life.
-That said, it isn’t known how Steve saves the day, or if he’s too late.
-It’s suggested that he might knock Hal over, or he may get a bit more violent, but either way Patch will run to her rescue.
+That said, it isn’t known how Steve saves the day or if he’s too late.
+It’s suggested that he might knock Hal over or may get a bit more violent, but either way, Patch will run to her rescue.
 As we know, he’s done this before.

-The last time Steve had to save his beloved it was when the terrible trio held his family hostage while he was out.
-When he returned home he immediately sprung into action and saved her from a life-threatening situation.
-It’s pretty much a no brainer that Steve will save her once again.
+The last time Steve had to save his beloved, it was when the terrible trio held his family hostage while he was out.
+When he returned home, he immediately sprung into action and saved her from a life-threatening situation.
+It’s pretty much a no-brainer that Steve will save her once again.

 Days of Our Lives spoilers state that after she’s saved it will be a huge relief, but that, this doesn’t mean this is the end to all of their troubles.
 Spoilers state that more chaos is ahead for this couple, which is a shame since they just reunited months ago.